Launch facility for Proton rocket

 In 1998, both pads in Area 200 were transferred under civilian control of the Russian Space Agency.
 As of beginning of the year 2000, only Pad No. 39 remained operational at Site 200, while Pad No. 40 was officially under repair since 1991.

-Pad No. 39 was modified to launch the Proton-M rocket, along with Pad No. 24, however Pad No. 39 was not expected to be compatible with payloads developed by ISS Reshetnev until at least 2014.
+Pad No. 39 was modified to launch the Proton-M rocket, along with Pad No. 24 at Site 81, however Pad No. 39 was not expected to be compatible with payloads developed by ISS Reshetnev until at least 2014.
 The facility was reported to be under refurbishment in 2012.

 During 2004, Russian and Kazakh officials discussed a possibility of building a launch complex for the Angara rocket in Baikonur.
 A formal agreement between two governments on the construction of the complex dubbed Baiterek was reached on December 22, 2004.
 According to one proposal, the complex would use Site 200's launch Pad No. 40 for the Proton rocket, which had stayed abandoned and decrepit at the turn of the 21st century.

-A ceremonial marker, commemorating the foundation of the Baiterek complex was installed at Pad No. 40, however for several years, little else was going on there.
+A ceremonial marker, commemorating the foundation of the Baiterek complex was installed at Pad No. 40, however, the actual work had never commenced.

 According to unofficial reports, in November 2006, representatives of Khrunichev enterprise and Kazakh officials were planning to conduct surveillance of a new flight path for the Angara-A5 launcher from Baikonur, which would enable it to reach orbits with an inclination 48 degrees toward the Equator.
 Such trajectory would be almost ideal in terms of delivering maximum cargo possible from Baikonur.
 This flight path was avoided in the previous half a century of Baikonur's existence, since it would take the rocket over the Chinese territory.
 It was unclear, if this political issue was resolved in case of the Baiterek project.

-During his visit to Baikonur in May 2007, the head of the Russian space agency, Roskosmos, Anatoly Perminov told reporters that the Khrunichev enterprise had been directed to complete a general draft-schedule of the Baiterek complex development and to start its implementation in the second quarter of 2008.
+During his visit to Baikonur in May 2007, the head of the Russian space agency, Roskosmos, Anatoly Perminov told reporters that the Khrunichev enterprise had been directed to complete a general draft-schedule for the development of the Baiterek complex and to start its implementation in the second quarter of 2008.

 On April 18, 2008, key contractors in the development of the Baiterek complex, including Khrunichev met with local community leaders and other officials in Kzyl Orda, a regional center near Baikonur Cosmodrome, Kazakhstan Today news agency reported.
 Two sides discussed projected environmental impact of the Baiterek facility on the surrounding area and on drop zones downrange from the launch site.
 Space officials assured local representatives that replacement of the Proton rocket with the Angara launcher would improve the environmental situation in the region.
 They also promised to keep all activities at the site transparent to the general public.
 The head of the Baiterek joint venture, Aleksandr Taryanik, confirmed that the "real implementation" of the Baiterek project would start in 2008.